 If there's anything we know, it's that there is lots and lots of pornography on the Internet, it comes in many forms, it's accessible through any device with Internet access, and the volume is increasing daily.
-Thus, statistics are outdated quickly.
-Here are some of the most recent statistics:
+Thus, reliable statistics are difficult to find and outdated quickly.
+Here are some of the most recent facts: